zuiderkwast/simpleton/lsrc/ROADMAP.md

 * Representation of boolean values (masked in a pointer) [DONE]
 * Infer the last access of every variable [DONE]
 * Consistent discard of variables in unused branches, if-then-else [DONE]
-* Type assertions for concatenations in expressions
+* Type assertions for concatenations in expressions [DONE]
 * Documentation of the language and the implementation so far
 * Fix the directory structure and create repository [DONE]